OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ms.topic: tutorial
 #Customer intent: As an add-in developer, I want to create a custom function in Excel to increase productivity.
 ---
-# Create a streaming Excel custom function
+# Tutorial: Create custom functions in Excel

 ## Introduction

 Custom functions enable you to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any other native function in Excel, such as `SUM()`.
 You can create custom functions that perform simple tasks such as custom calculations or more complex tasks such as streaming real-time data from the web into a worksheet.

-In this tutorial, you will learn how to:
+In this tutorial, you will:
 > [!div class="checklist"]
 > * Create a custom functions project by using the Yo Office generator
 > * Use a prebuilt custom function to perform a simple calculation